October baseball arrives with 12-team bracket set and postseason action beginning Tuesday

 No. 1 Baltimore Orioles.
 They’re arguably the best story in baseball, winning more than 100 games just two seasons after losing 110.
 They’ve got a young, balanced lineup, led by catcher Adley Rutschman and shortstop Gunnar Henderson.
 The pitching staff leans on the trio of Kyle Gibson, Dean Kremer and Kyle Bradish, who have been solid most of the season.

 No. 2 Houston Astros.
 They stumbled in September, but righted the ship just in time to have a shot at defending their World Series title and even rallied late to win the AL West.
-Franchise stalwarts Altuve, Alex Bregman and Kyle Turcker lead the lineup while the rotation includes Verlander — a three-time Cy Young winner — and Framber Valdez.
+Franchise stalwarts Altuve, Alex Bregman, and Kyle Tucker lead the lineup while the rotation includes Verlander — a three-time Cy Young winner — and Framber Valdez.